Dr. Nilo Arboleda

 Dr Irene has completed in 2013, an Avian and Exotics Clinical Medicine and Surgery externship at the New York Animal Medical Center under Dr Katherine Quesenberry.
 She looks forward to extending the clinic's scope and provide healthcare services to rabbits, chinchillas, birds, iguanas, ferrets, hamster, guinea pigs, hedgehogs, lizards and more with the aim to continually update herself with the current medical trends on exotic pet care, to best serve these fascinating and unique group.

 Dr Irene enjoys interacting with clients and has particular interests in Internal Medicine and Surgery.
 She loves mentoring student volunteers in the clinic.
 In her spare time she likes to travel, cook, read, watch movies and attend Zumba classes.
-A buddy to her 2 sons Nic (who graduated from University of Toronto-Mississauga) & Marc, a who is currently finishing his Final Year as a Computer Science and Math student at University of Toronto-Mississauga as well, plus Marshall, the big boy cat, who has claimed his permanent spot on Dr Irene's office chaise lounge in the clinic
+A buddy to her 2 sons Nic (who graduated from University of Toronto-Mississauga) & Marc, a who is a Computer Science and Math graduate from the University of Toronto-Mississauga as well, plus Marshall, the big boy cat, who has claimed his permanent spot on Dr Irene's office chaise lounge in the clinic and Munch the bunny, who has been like Marshall's little brother :-)